-- Cynthia Morton
+- Cynthia Morton, CEO

 Cindy Morton joined the Partnership as Chief Executive Officer (CEO) in July 2017.
 She brings diverse experience from senior leadership roles in the health and public sector, and expertise in fiscal planning, strategic thinking and partnership promotion.